jeffcheung115231/GENHK_Assignment_ML/README.md

 ## GENHK Car Price Prediction Assignment

-This repository contains code and resources for a project aimed at predicting car prices using machine learning.
+This repository contains code and resources for a assignment aimed at predicting car prices using machine learning.

 **Dataset:**

-The project utilizes the "Car_Price.csv" dataset, which contains information about various car attributes and their corresponding prices.
+The assignment utilizes the "Car_Price.csv" dataset, which contains information about various car attributes and their corresponding prices.

 **Goal:**